-Ten or fifteen years ago, when we discussed developers or software engineers, we would have imagined socially awkward, stereotypical geeks, similar to the main heroes from classic IT series and movies like Silicon Valley, The IT Crowd and so on.
+Ten or fifteen years ago, when we discussed developers or software engineers, we would have imagined socially awkward, stereotypical geeks, similar to the main heroes from classic IT series and movies like Silicon Valley, The IT Crowd, and so on.

 But nowadays this stereotype is fading into reality.
-Now we can find absolutely different people working in web-development.
+Now we can find absolutely different people working in web development.
 We are going to propose common tools that can be useful for all types of personalities (and even not only for developers!).

 The IT sphere is one of the fastest-growing industries in the world.
 The quantity of employees is significant.
 According to statista.com, the number of full-time employees increased from 52 million in 2019 to 65 million in 2022.
 And the demand for IT professionals is still growing!
-And the level of professionals and competition for a good offer are also high.
+And the level of professionals and competition for a good offer is also high.
 So you should do your best to improve your skills and productivity at work.
 We are going to help you with this!
 So here goes!

 Find below 10 tips on how to improve developer productivity:

 1. Develop yourself first!

 It may sound like a banal piece of advice, but it is absolutely effective and true.
 If you want to be a productive developer, you have to increase your base of professional knowledge, commercial experience and so-called hard skills.
 Deep knowledge of your stack, tools, libraries and so on will help you to find the right solutions faster and easier.

 But what is more important to all developers is their fundamental knowledge.
 You can go deeper into algorithms, systems architecture, or devopsing.
 And a good understanding of these things will definitely help you to feel more confident at any project you work on.

 Stay a constant learner all your life to keep your brain working at the most productive level!